18684092/CAR/README.md

 # CAR
 Call A Robot using TTGO T-SIM7000G Module ESP32 Development board with integrated 4G/GPS and BT/WIFI modules

+** CURRENTLY testing board and getting used to different Micropythons **

 ## Install
  - First flash the device as with the [ESP32-MicroPython](https://github.com/18684092/ESP32-MicroPython) although you need to flash [MicroPython_LoBo](https://github.com/loboris/MicroPython_ESP32_psRAM_LoBo/wiki/firmwares) as this version has specific built in modules such as GSM.
  - Examples to test GPS and GSM of the [LilyGo-SIM7000G](https://github.com/Xinyuan-LilyGO/LilyGO-T-SIM7000G/tree/master/examples/MicroPython_LoBo) can be tried although without a SIM card and APN you will receive `Status: (98, 'Not started')` error and the modem will not respond